sujith2303/LanguageTranslator/README.md

 1. After Downloading all the dependencies, run main.py.
 You can do it from your ide or if you want it to run from command prompt run the below code
 2. ***`py main.py`*** or ***`python -m main.py`***
+3. When you run main you need to choose an option of translating from an image or from webcam.

 # Working